Stalruth/http-bot-bridge/README.md

 - `BOT_TOKEN`: The bot's token, required for Gateway access.
 - `PORT`: The port on `localhost` to send Interactions to.
 Defaults to 8080.
-- `PATH`: The path on `localhost` to send Interactions to.
+- `URL`: The path on `localhost` to send Interactions to.
 Defaults to the empty string.

 Command line parameters: